microsoft/api-guidelines/graph/GuidelinesGraph.md

 //// TODO add notes that expanding type hierarchies aren't breaking changes?
 //// ^ sdks can have issues

+//// TODO we should further discuss model annotations

 //// TODO this is where we left off
 //// TODO add notes that base types type hierarchies aren't breaking changes?